dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 .. _solve the structure: http://www.rcsb.org/pdb/explore/explore.do?structureId=5I3L

-In this tutorial we will look at how to use the DIALS toolkit to address these issues.
-The first problem, namely the inverted rotation axis, is trivially dealt with.
+In the first part of this tutorial we will look at how to use the DIALS toolkit to address the poor initial model for the experimental geometry, which leads to problems with indexing.
+The first listed problem, namely the inverted rotation axis, is trivially dealt with.
 However the incorrect beam centre is particularly pernicious in this case.
 Rather than resulting in an outright failure to process, we instead may obtain an incorrect indexing solution, which, if we were being careless, could have lead to the integration of a useless data set.

-The presence of split spots and minor lattices indicate some disorder in the sample.
-However, these do not cause great difficulties in processing.
-More thought is required when considering the issue of possible pseudocentring.
-The structure can be solved in more than one space group.
-In cases such as this, the true symmetry may not be known until late stages of refinement.
-Even then, it might not be completely clear.
-Here we will investigate some features of the images that warn us of the challenges that lie ahead.

-This tutorial is a cautionary tale, the moral of which is that the user is still required to read the output of the programs they run and to make use of the diagnostic tools!
+This tutorial is a cautionary tale, the moral of which is that the user should employ the diagnostic tools at their disposal and to think about the output of the programs they run.

 Import
 ------